LukasGerm/coda/README.md

 	<img width="200" src="./frontend/website/public/static/img/coda-logo@3x.png" alt="Coda Logo" />
 </a>
 <hr/>

-Coda is the first cryptocurrency with a lightweight, constant-sized blockchain.
+ is the first cryptocurrency with a lightweight, constant-sized blockchain.
 This is the main source code repository for the Coda project.
 It contains code for the OCaml protocol implementation, [website](https://codaprotocol.com), and wallet.
 Enjoy!

 ## Notes